Cruise Ship Medical Exam

 Before your appointment, please email copies of your medical and administrative documents to phonenurse@firstmedcenters.com so we can ensure that all necessary exams and checkups are scheduled.
 In the email, indicate your full name, date of birth, and appointment time.

-In addition to the preparations mentioned above, certain documents are necessary to make the required examinations and complete the official forms.
-Please pay attention to bringing the following with you to your appointment.
+In addition to the preparations mentioned above, certain documents are required to conduct the necessary examinations and complete the official forms.
+Please bring the following to your appointment:

 Medical examination form(s) given by your cruise line

-Please bring the cruise line medical examination form(s) you got from your cruise line operator.
+Please bring the printed copies of the cruise line medical examination form(s) you got from your cruise line operator.
 This form details all health requirements to be assessed and needs to be filled in accurately.
+Please complete the “Patient/Employee” section before your appointment

 Bring your passport to your appointment.
 This ensures that all documentation is accurately processed and personalized for you.